htchan/DevOp-Tutorial-Code-Coverage/tutorial.md

 }
 ```

-You can type `gradle clean test jacocoTestReport` in console under the base project directory to generate the jacoco test coverage report.
+You can type `gradle clean test jacocoTestReport` in console under the base project directory to generate the jacoco test coverage report and find the report in `build/jacocoHTML/index.html`.

 Example Report :